lmartel/emacs-asana/README.md

 ## TODO

-- Pagination for > 100 tasks
+- **Pagination for > 100 tasks**
 - Improve API request batching & async around multi-select and assignee_status updates
 - Improve error messages, for example around ASANA_TOKEN not found
 - Improve/add docstrings
 - Publish v1.0 as package
+- Command to choose another project, rather than needing to copy/paste an ID